Ethel Merman: Collaboration with Irving Berlin

+In 1953, she appeared on television with Mary Martin for The Ford 50th Anniversary Show, performing a nine-and-a-half minute song medley with Merman starting with "There's No Business Like Show Business", followed by Martin singing "I'm in Love with a Wonderful Guy", and continuing with the two combining on many other popular songs of the past 50 years.

 Merman returned to Broadway at the behest of her third husband, Continental Airlines executive Robert Six, who was upset she had chosen to become a housewife in Colorado following their wedding in 1953.
 He expected her public appearances to generate publicity for the airline, and her decision to forgo the limelight did not sit well with him.
 He urged her to accept the lead in Happy Hunting, with a book by Howard Lindsay and Russel Crouse (who had written Call Me Madam) and a score by Harold Karr and Matt Dubey.
 Merman acquiesced to her husband's demands, although she clashed with the composers from the start and soon was at odds with co-star Fernando Lamas and his wife Arlene Dahl, who frequently attended rehearsals.
 The show opened in New York with an advance sale of $1.5 million, and despite Merman's dissatisfaction with it, garnered respectable reviews.
 Although Brooks Atkinson thought the score was "hardly more than adequate", he called Merman "as brassy as ever, glowing like a neon light whenever she steps on the stage."
 Several months into the run, she insisted that two of her least-favorite numbers be replaced by songs written by her friend Roger Edens, who, because of his exclusive contract with Metro-Goldwyn-Mayer, credited them to Kay Thompson.
 She lost the Tony Award to Judy Holliday in Bells Are Ringing, and the show closed after 412 performances, with Merman happy to see what she considered "a dreary obligation" come to an end.